 Organic Maple Syrup – Our organic maple syrup comes from Coombs Family Farms.
 We use a crystalized version to provide added texture.

 Cane Sugar – Our cane sugar is 100% raw, organic, Fair Trade Certified demerara sugar.

-Chocolate – Our chocolate comes from Taza Chocolate in Somerville, MA.
-Taza was a pioneer in developing the first third-party certified Direct Trade cacao sourcing program, to ensure quality and transparency for all.
-Learn more about Taza here.
-Note: Our Taza chocolate comes to us in solid form.
+Chocolate – Our chocolate comes from TCHO in Berkeley, CA. TCHO takes extra care to source cocoa that exceeds the Fair Trade standards.
+Read more here.
+Note: Our TCHO chocolate comes to us in solid form.
 We melt it down to add it to our nut butters.
 Because we use such a large amount of chocolate, in the cold winter months the chocolate can re-solidify giving our Almond Cocoa and Peanut Cocoa nut butters a harder texture.
 We recommend heating the jar in a warm water bath or for 15-20 seconds in the microwave for a more spreadable texture.